nest/ode-toolbox/README.md

 ## Input
 Input for `ode_analyzer.py` JSON files are composed of two lists of dictionaries `shapes` and `odes` and a dictionary `parameters`. `shapes` and `odes` must be stated at any call of the `ode_analyzer.py`. `parameters` dictionary is stated only if a stiffness test should be performed.
 ### shapes
-Shapes-list contains shapes which can be electively specified as a function of time (by referencing a predefined variable `t`) or as an ODE with initial conditions.
+Shapes-list contains shapes which can be selectively specified as a function of time (by referencing a predefined variable `t`) or as an ODE with initial conditions.
 Every shape is a dictionary with the following keys:

 * `type`: determines whether the current shape is a function (`function`) or an ODE with initial conditions (`ode`)
 * `symbol`:  The unambiguous name of the shape